If it seems as if animals are roaming fresh territory nowadays, they are.

-Kish’s department never has issued rules that interpret the housing section of the act.
-However, recently it proposed regulations which addressed the usage of assistance animals, which include support animals, in housing.
+Kish’s department has never issued rules that interpret the housing section of the act.
+However, recently it proposed regulations that addressed the usage of assistance animals, which include support animals, in housing.

-Carroll stated that around 40% of the complaints the department receives are concerning disability discrimination, the majority from tenants saying their landlord does not accommodate them reasonably.
+Carroll stated that around 40 percent of the complaints the department receives are concerning disability discrimination, the majority of tenants saying their landlord does not accommodate them reasonably.

 Americans with Disabilities Act in public places: ADA applies to employers, local and state governments as well as public places — yet not in the same way.

 The regulations narrowly define service animals as any canine which is trained to perform work or do activities for someone who has a mental or physical disability.